theochem/horton/doc/download_and_install_linux.rst

 that makes life easy when a group of people are working on a common source code.
 All information about git (including downloads and tutorials) can be found here: http://git-scm.com/.
 The official git URL of Horton is:
-``git://github.com/theochem/horton.git.`` On most Lunx distributions, git can be installed with the package manager:
+``git://github.com/theochem/horton.git.`` On most Linux distributions, git can be installed with a package manager:

 **Ubuntu Linux**::